 Variations

-- Turn the basic bread into an herb bread by adding ½ teaspoon each of garlic powder, oregano, and thyme.
+- Turn the basic bread into herb bread by adding ½ teaspoon each of garlic powder, oregano, and thyme.
 Or use 1 teaspoon of Italian seasoning.
 If you go this route, olive oil will be a good substitute for coconut oil.

 - Make it sweet by adding 1 ½ teaspoons of stevia glycerite (equals ½ cup of sugar), 1 teaspoon of vanilla, and 1 teaspoon of cinnamon.
 If you go this route, you can use virgin coconut oil for a slightly sweet coconut flavor or unsalted butter.